Here's what is actually in the Texas election bills Democrats keep comparing to Jim Crow

 The secretary of state will also be required to work with the Department of Public Safety to provide data on a monthly basis from the existing statewide computerized voter registration list to be used for verification of citizenship status on voter registration applications.

-Unlike Senate Bill 7, the original voting bill that was killed by Democrats in the State Legislature's regular session, SB 1 will not include two controversial provisions.
-One would create a process that would have made it easier to overturn election results based on claims of voter fraud.
-The other would ban Sunday morning voting, which was popular among Black churches' "Souls to the Polls" events during early voting in the 2020 presidential election.
+Unlike Senate Bill 7, the original voting bill that was killed by Democrats in the State Legislature's regular session, SB 1 does not include two controversial provisions.
+One would have created a process to make it easier to overturn election results based on claims of voter fraud.
+The other provision banned Sunday morning voting, which was popular among Black churches' "Souls to the Polls" events during early voting in the 2020 presidential election.

 What's in House Bill 3?

 House Bill 3 includes many of the same provisions as SB 1.
-In addition, it would make it a crime for public officials to offer or send vote-by-mail applications to those who have not requested an application.
+In addition, it would make it a crime for public officials to offer or send vote-by-mail applications to those who have not requested one.

 CLICK HERE TO GET THE FOX NEWS APP